samaswin87/decision_agent/README.md

 Enterprise applications need to make complex decisions based on business rules, but existing solutions fall short:

-- **Trailblazer/dry-rb**: Excellent for data pipelines, but lack built-in conflict resolution, confidence scoring, and audit replay
+- Excellent for data pipelines, but lack built-in conflict resolution, confidence scoring, and audit replay
-- **ActiveInteraction**: Rails-dependent, no rule DSL, limited explainability
+- Rails-dependent, no rule DSL, limited explainability
-- **AI-first frameworks**: Non-deterministic, expensive, opaque, and unsuitable for regulated domains
+- Non-deterministic, expensive, opaque, and unsuitable for regulated domains

 **DecisionAgent** solves these problems by providing: